 Cardiovascular disease (CVD)

 The NHS Long Term Plan identifies cardiovascular disease as a clinical priority and the single biggest condition where lives can be saved by the NHS over the next 10 years.
-The Plan sets the ambition for the NHS to help prevent over 150,000 heart attacks, strokes and dementia cases over the next 10 years and outlines how we, and partners in the voluntary and community sector and in other national organisations will meet this ambition.
+The Plan sets the ambition for the NHS to help prevent over 150,000 heart attacks, strokes and dementia cases by 2029 and outlines how we, and partners in the voluntary and community sector and in other national organisations will meet this ambition.

 About CVD

 Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.
-CVD includes all heart and circulatory diseases, including coronary heart disease, angina, heart attack, congenital heart disease, hypertension, stroke and vascular dementia.
+It includes everything from conditions that are inherited or that a person is born with, to those that develop later, such as coronary heart disease, heart failure, stroke and vascular dementia.

 • CVD affects around seven million people in the UK and is a significant cause of disability and death